 However, as I grew older I began to realize three things:

 1: The various “social justice warriors” (again, they weren’t called this back then, but they would be today) were simply not worth the level of vitriol I held against them.
-They may have been contemptible, but really, they were more annoying than anything else.
+They may have been silly and dumb, but really, they were more annoying than anything else.
 Other than acting obnoxious and saying (IMO) stupid stuff, they couldn’t harm me in any meaningful way.
 There wasn’t any logical or rational reason for me to hold the deep negative feelings towards them which led to my trolling them.
 They certainly weren’t worth being considered my “foes” in any sense.

 2: Going off of that, I concluded they weren’t even worth the *time* I was spending on trolling them.
 A big reason I and other people trolled was, of course, humor and our personal amusement.
 I might have held a deeper grudge against our targets, but it was also just entertainment for me, as it was for most of my rapscallion friends.
 Yet as I matured, trolling became increasingly less amusing and increasingly more of a bore.
 The same ‘shock’ pictures would get posted over and over again, the same tired repartees would play out, and our marks would almost invariably react in the exact same way every time, with the unerring predictability of clockwork.
 Most of the people I trolled were simply so uninteresting that, quite frankly, I concluded spending even a modicum of time and effort harassing them was doing them a favor.
 I eventually figured out that exploring other pursuits which I honestly enjoyed, like strategy games and classic sci-fi books and anime, was a much, much better use of my time, and ultimately much more fun.